El Hadji Amadou Niang, PhD

 Jessy Goupeyou-Youmsi, PhD

-Women in Vector Control (WIVC) Regional Coordinator for West Africa (WA)
+Women in Vector Control (WIVC) Regional Coordinator for Central Africa Region

 Dr. Jessy Goupeyou-Youmsi is a Medical Entomologist with expansive knowledge in malaria transmission and vector control.
-As Women in Vector Control (WIVC) Regional Coordinator for West Africa (WA), Jessy leads and oversees the implementation of WIVC initiative programs in the WA Region including training opportunities, strategic partnerships with different stakeholders.
+As Women in Vector Control (WIVC) Regional Coordinator for Central Africa Region, Jessy leads and oversees the implementation of WIVC initiative programs in the CA Region including training opportunities, strategic partnerships with different stakeholders.

 Jessy holds a PhD from Sorbonne University in France and was a recipient of the Doctoral Grant Calmette & Yersin of the Pasteur Network (from 2015 to 2018).
 Most of her PhD work was carried out in Madagascar where she was hosted at the Immunology of Infectious Diseases Unit of the Institut Pasteur de Madagascar.
 Some of Jessy’s doctoral research led to the implementation of the first platform for the experimental infections of Anopheles by Plasmodium falciparum and Plasmodium vivax in Madagascar.
 She also holds a master’s degree in Parasitology & Ecology obtained at the University of Yaoundé I in Cameroon.